 There are plenty of opportunities for skiing, wakeboarding and, the latest sensation, wake surfing.
 Gage Marine’s Wake Experience even includes private lessons.
 Gordy’s Marine also has great boats to practice wake boarding and wake surfing, with pilots who are experienced coaches for these watersports.
 If paddling is more your pace, consider stand-up paddleboard and kayak rentals from Clear Water Outdoor.
 In the winter, enjoy a hovercraft ride on the frozen water of Geneva Lake from TLS WindSled.

-Hidden gem Kishwauketoe Nature Conservancy reveals rolling creeks, mirror-like ponds and lush fall colors to satisfy the senses.
+The Lake Geneva area offers plenty of local parks and nature trails highlighting our beautiful natural scenery.
+The hidden gem, Kishwauketoe Nature Conservancy, reveals rolling creeks, mirror-like ponds and lush colors to satisfy the senses.
 Stroll the boardwalk that hovers above the wetland or walk the trails that crisscross the 231 acres of forests and prairie.
-The Geneva Lake Conservancy is another organization dedicated to he preservation of environmentally sensitive lands, tending to five preserves, including the Helen Rohner Children’s Fishing Park.
+The Geneva Lake Conservancy is another organization dedicated to the preservation of environmentally sensitive lands, tending to five preserves, including the Helen Rohner Children’s Fishing Park.
 The family-friendly Linn Nature Park offers half- and 2-mile trails surrounding ponds, bridges and historic silos.

 Get a bird’s eye view of Lake Geneva with a sunrise or sunset hot air balloon ride courtesy of Lake Geneva Balloon Company.
 In 2021, U.S. News & World Report named it one of the “18 Best Hot Air Balloon Rides in the World,” alongside other notable offerings in Tanzania, Turkey, Switzerland, France and Italy.